-Many investments come with fees, and too often, those investment fees are not advertised or discussed between broker and client.
+Many investments come with fees, and too often, those investment fees are not clearly advertised or discussed between broker and client.
 They’re hidden, and you don’t know how much you’re shelling out until you start to examine your statements.
-That’s when you discover that, while you thought your portfolio was up 6 percent for the year, your return is actually 4.5 percent — because your hidden investment fees totaled a whopping 1.5 percent.
+That’s when you discover that your annual gains are much lower than you expected because hidden investment fees dwindled your returns.

-In the world of investing, we believe knowledge is power, and transparency is key.
-So, we broke down our list of the top five hidden fees you’ll likely encounter as you invest.
+At DreamWork Financial Group, we believe knowledge is power, and transparency is key.
+So, we broke down our list of the top five hidden fees that you’ll likely encounter as you invest.

 Hidden Investment Fee #1: Loads